mhahsler/markovDP/README.md

 ![](inst/README_files/value_function-1.png)<!-- -->

-The state values can be shown in the gridworld as heat colors.
+The state values can be shown in the gridworld as colored map.

 ``` r
 gw_plot(sol)